 December 25th is widely recognized as the birth of Jesus, but the Winter Solstice is among the pagan holidays that have long been cause for celebration in various religions and mythologies, from the Roman worship of Mithras to British druidic ceremonies.

 But rituals are fluid, often developing out of each other.
 New customs are continually emerging at the intersections of different cultures.
-Here are some of the pagan holidays and traditions that have all in one way or another influenced what we now think of as Christmas.
+Here are some of the pagan holidays and traditions that have all, in one way or another, influenced what we now think of as Christmas.

 Pagan Holidays: The Birth Of Mithras

 Mithras (also known as Mithra or Mythras) is a Roman god of war, often depicted as a man defeating a bull.
 He was the central figure in Mithraism, a Roman mystery religion that initiated new members into secret rituals and large occult celebrations.

 Because of the secretive nature, much of their religion has been lost, and historians are still building a picture of what the sect practiced.
 However, we know that their celebrations reached their peak around the solstices, as Mithras was associated with the sun.